 Positioning is defined as how the customers perceive a brand in their minds.
 A popular and misconception theory series that positioning is how a brand is placed in the minds of people by the company but on the contrary positioning is how people perceive it.

-A good positioning helps customers to resonate with the values and concepts of brand and helps them to associate with it on a deeper level which is beyond buyer and seller relationship.
-A positive positioning helps the brand to stand out amongst competitors and gain a competitive advantage along with the added market share.
+A good Brand positioning helps customers to resonate with the values and concepts of brand and helps them to associate with it on a deeper level which is beyond buyer and seller relationship.
+A positive positioning helps the brand to stand out amongst competitors and gain competitive advantage along with the added market share.

 8 Types of brand positioning strategies

 1) Value-based Brand positioning